 The Experienced Investor Fund (‘EIF’) regime is similar to professional or sophisticated fund products offered in jurisdictions such as the Caribbean, the Channel Islands, Luxembourg and Ireland.

 Since its introduction in 2005, the EIF has been the primary driver behind the growth of Gibraltar’s fund industry, proving a robust and flexible product utilised by both EU and non-EU fund managers.

 An EIF established under the current EIF Regulations 2012, is a regulated collective investment scheme exclusively for investment by experienced investors.
 Gibraltar EIFs are designed to invest in a wide range of traditional or alternative asset classes.
-EIF asset classes typically include tradable securities, commodities, currencies, property, private equity and funds, as well as alternative investments such as structured credit, mortgage tranches, credit loans, venture projects and aircraft.
+EIF asset classes typically include tradable securities, commodities, currencies, cryptocurrencies, property, private equity and funds, as well as alternative investments such as structured credit, mortgage tranches, credit loans, venture projects and aircraft.
 There are no restrictions in law as to the eligible assets classes for an EIF, and there are no diversification requirements within the relevant legislation.

 Establishing a fund as an EIF presents a number of key advantages:

 - expedited start-up process and competitive start-up costs;